SPGoding/spu/README.md

 ![GitHub Top Language](https://img.shields.io/github/languages/top/SPGoding/spu.svg)
 ![License](https://img.shields.io/github/license/SPGoding/spu.svg)

 *SPU* is believed to be the abbreviation of *SPU Performs Updating*.
-It's  npm package that provides method to update Minecraft commands.
+It's a npm package that provides method to update Minecraft commands.

 ## How to Use